HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 - Generate count files

-    To facilitate generating count matrices later, point data (shifted start positions or paired fragment midpoints) count bigWig files are generated using [bam2wig](https://metacpan.org/pod/bam2wig.pl) for each sample replicate.
-By
+    To facilitate generating count matrices later, point-data count bigWig files, either shifted start positions (single-end) or fragment midpoints (paired-end), are generated using [bam2wig](https://metacpan.org/pod/bam2wig.pl) for each
-    default, replicates are depth-normalized and scaled to the target depth (calculated automatically as the minimum observed depth of all provided Bam files).
+    sample replicate.
+By default, replicates are depth-normalized and scaled to the target depth (calculated automatically as the minimum observed depth of all provided Bam files).

 - Generate enrichment files

-    Use Macs2 to generate q-value and Log2 Fold Enrichment tracks from the ChIP fragment coverage and lambda control files for each ChIP condition separately.
+    Use [Macs2](https://pypi.org/project/MACS2/) to generate q-value and Log2 Fold Enrichment tracks from the ChIP fragment coverage and lambda control files for each ChIP condition separately.

 - Call peaks

-    Use Macs2 to call peaks from the q-value tracks for each ChIP condition separately using the indicated threshold, minimum peak size, and peak gap size for merging.
+    Use [Macs2](https://pypi.org/project/MACS2/) to call peaks from the q-value tracks for each ChIP condition separately using the indicated threshold, minimum peak size, and peak gap size for merging.
 The peak call parameters can be explicitly specified for custom control.
 Broad, or gapped-peak, calls may also be made if desired.

 - Intersect peaks

-    Use [BedTools](https://bedtools.readthedocs.io) to intersect the peaks from each ChIP condition into a master list of peaks across all ChIP conditions, as well as generate a variety of statistics regarding the peaks and their overlap.
+    Use [intersect_peaks](#intersect_peakspl) to intersect the peaks from each ChIP condition into a master list of peaks across all ChIP conditions, as well as generate a variety of statistics regarding the peaks and their overlap.
 These statistics are plotted as QC plots by